To help grow users of the site the Matchbook Exchange have an industry leading sign up offer.

-Matchbook have some serious plans to infiltrate and grab a good share of the exchange market and the product is looking good, and the commission rate promotion really is something that is grabbing people's attention.
+The Matchbook Exchange have some serious plans to infiltrate and grab a good share of the trading market, and their product is looking good, with their unique commission rate promotion something that is grabbing people's attention.

 Liquidity is nothing like Betfair but there is enough there with the zero commission to find value in your exchange betting

 Matchbook are a medium sized exchange looking to grow, their Modus Operandi is to grow liquidity on core sports, and then we expect add more sports to their exchange.

 Once that has been achieved they will add further markets, the Matchbook focus is customers so they can add liquidity.

 On checking a recent midweek EPL game a couple of hours before kick-off they had 25 markets and a turnover of: $368,832 whilst on Betfair they had over 100 markets and a turnover of well over a million pounds, so there is a way to go, but Matchbook should be able to match most bets on big events.

 There is no matchbook bonus code as such.

 The current matchbook sign up offer is displayed in the banners on this page, by clicking one and opening an account you support OLBG and our ability to bring you the latest Matchbook offers and updated reviews of new features as they arrive.

 At the time of writing the exchange is offering an excellent and award-winning matchbook podcast.

 Featuring Racing TV presenter Tom Stanley, it is an informative racing and betting preview.